unifycoin/unifycore/README.md

 ## Generating a customized browser bundle

-To build the main Potcore bundle, run:
+To build the main Unifycore bundle, run:

 ```
 node browser/build.js -m
 ```

-To build all features into the Potcore bundle (which will lead to a large file size), run:
+To build all features into the Unifycore bundle (which will lead to a large file size), run:

 ```
 node browser/build.js -a
 ```

-To generate a customized Potcore bundle, you can specify which submodules you want to include in it with the -s option:
+To generate a customized Unifycore bundle, you can specify which submodules you want to include in it with the -s option:

 ```
 node browser/build.js -s lib/Transaction,lib/Address
 ```

 This will generate a `browser/bundle.js` containing only the Transaction and Address class, with all their dependencies.
-Use this option if you are not using the whole Potcore library, to optimize the bundle size, script loading time, and general resource usage.
+Use this option if you are not using the whole Unifycore library, to optimize the bundle size, script loading time, and general resource usage.

 ## Tests